DevExpress-Examples/angular-dashboard-localization/readme.md

 <!-- default file list end -->

 The **dashboard-angular-app** project shows how to localize a client application with the [component-specific JSON files](https://docs.devexpress.com/Dashboard/402538/web-dashboard/dashboard-component-for-angular/localization#localize-ui) for the German market (the `de` culture).
-Intl is used to format to dates, numbers, and currencies.
+Intl is used to format dates, numbers, and currencies.

 ### Server Localization
 <!-- default file list -->